Welcome to Wells & Sanford

 Head east off I-95 at Exit 19, and you’ll come to Wells, a beautiful coastal community with seven miles of oceanfront, sandy beaches, antique and rare book stores, and upscale and casual dining options.
 In Sanford and Alfred, west of I-95, you can watch performances by Maine’s only water ski show team, catch a game at a historic baseball park or learn about the origins of Maine’s Shaker culture.

 1. Wells Beach

-4. Rachel Carson National Wildlife Refuge
+8. Rachel Carson National Wildlife Refuge

-9. Alfred Shaker Museum
+10. Alfred Shaker Museum

-Maine’s Shaker roots began in Alfred around 1793.
-It was in Alfred that Shaker Elder Joseph Brackett wrote what is perhaps the best-known Shaker song, “Simple Gifts,” in 1848.
-The composer Aaron Copland later made this melody famous in the score of his ballet “Appalachian Spring.”
-Today, “Simple Gifts” is the official town song of Alfred.
-Though the remaining Alfred Shakers merged with the Shaker community at Sabbathday Lake in 1931, folks in Alfred have preserved their Shaker heritage by renovating a Shaker carriage house as a museum and educational center.
-The museum is at 118 Shaker Hill Road in Alfred and is open Wednesdays and Saturdays from 1–4 p.m. through November.
-Check the website for information about events and workshops: alfredshakermuseum.org.
+It was at Alfred that Shaker elder Joseph Brackett wrote what is perhaps the best-known Shaker song, Simple Gifts, in 1848.
+The composer Aaron Copland later made this melody famous in the score of his ballet Appalachian Spring.
+Simple Gifts is now the official town song of Alfred.
+Though the Alfred Shakers merged with the Shaker community at Sabbathday Lake (near Gray) in 1931, folks in Alfred have preserved their Shaker heritage by renovating a Shaker carriage house as a museum and educational center.
+The museum (118 Shaker Hill Road) is open Wednesdays and Saturdays, 1–4 p.m., through November and hosts special events occasionally. (alfredshakermuseum.org)